dhellmann/pymotw/PyMOTW/uuid/index.rst

 .. module:: uuid
     :synopsis: Universally unique identifiers

-:Purpose: The `uuid` module implements Universally Unique Identifiers as described in RFC 4122.
+:Purpose: The `uuid` module implements Universally Unique Identifiers as described in :rfc:`4122`.
 :Python Version: 2.5 and later

-RFC 4122 defines a system for creating universally unique identifiers for resources in a way that does not require a central registrar.
+:rfc:`4122` defines a system for creating universally unique identifiers for resources in a way that does not require a central registrar.
 UUID values are 128 bits long and "can guarantee uniqueness across space and time".
 They are useful for ids for documents, hosts, application